 Powerful targeting: Accessing the inventory programmatically provides more targeting controls, including: audience (third-party data integration), geo, dayparting, language, frequency and pacing controls.

 Efficiency gains: Going programmatic provides workflow efficiency gains.
 The nature of direct/reserved buys involves paperwork, and ongoing negotiations and budget adjustments.
-When buying programmatically, once a preferred deal is set up for an advertiser, subsequent campaigns can reuse the deal, assuming the terms of the deal remain the same.
+When buying programmatically, once a non-guaranteed fixed deal is set up for an advertiser, subsequent campaigns can reuse the deal, assuming the terms of the deal remain the same.
 Marketplace streamlines and centralizes the back-and-forth negotiation between advertiser and publisher.